hernanat/rconrb/README.md

   but also offers some configuration options to allow you to work with the more problematic implementations of the protocol (i.e. Minecraft).

-See the docs for more information
+See the [docs](https://rubydoc.info/github/hernanat/rconrb) for more information.

 ## Installation